 On the communication engineering plane, it had already become clear to Mr. Bigelow and myself that the problems of control engineering and of communication engineering were inseparable, and that they centered not around the technique of electrical engineering but around the much more fundamental notion of the message, whether this should be transmitted by electrical, mechanical, or nervous means.
-The message is a discrete or continuous sequence of measurable events distributed in time - precisely what is called a time series by the statisticians.
+The message is a discrete or continuous sequence of measurable events distributed in time precisely what is called a time series by the statisticians.
 [Wiener, 1948]

-This raises a very interesting point for our interactive system models: how can we measure the flow of information or measurable events in our system?
-Certainly one can attempt to count the number of bits that pass between communicating parts in the transformative/electrical pathways:
+This raises a very interesting point for our interactive performance systems: how can one measure the flow of information or measurable events in our system models?
+Certainly we can attempt to count the number of bits that pass between communicating parts in the native and transformative pathways: